cockroachdb/docs/v21.2/node-shutdown.md

 #### `server.shutdown.drain_wait`

-`server.shutdown.drain_wait` sets a **fixed** duration for the ["wait phase"](#draining) of node drain.
+`server.shutdown.drain_wait` sets a **fixed** duration for the ["unready phase"](#draining) of node drain.
 Because a load balancer reroutes connections to non-draining nodes within this duration (`0s` by default), this setting should be coordinated with the load balancer settings.

-Increase `server.shutdown.drain_wait` so that your load balancer is able to make adjustments before this step times out.
+Increase `server.shutdown.drain_wait` so that your load balancer is able to make adjustments before this phase times out.
 Because the drain process waits unconditionally for the `server.shutdown.drain_wait` duration, do not set this value too high.

 For example, [HAProxy](cockroach-gen.html#generate-an-haproxy-config-file) uses the default settings `inter 2000 fall 3` when checking server health.
 This means that HAProxy considers a node to be down (and temporarily removes the server from the pool) after 3 unsuccessful health checks being run at intervals of 2000 milliseconds.
 To ensure HAProxy can run 3 consecutive checks before timeout, set `server.shutdown.drain_wait` to `8s` or greater:

 {% include_cached copy-clipboard.html %}
 ~~~ sql